Jim-JMCD/syncBKUP/README.md

 # UNDER CONTRUCTION
 ## syncBKUP - Synchronised data backups with unlimited delta versioning.

 #### _SyncBKUP_, a Bash script to that synchronises data directories and files to a backup repository.
-Only the last backup is stored in the repository.
-All changes and deletion to any directory or file between backups are kept in individual version folders.
-A history of data synchronisations are retained in individual version directories.
-There are no limits on how long or how much historical data is kept.
+Only the most recent backup is stored in the repository.
+All changes and deletion to any directory or file between backups are kept in individual version directories.
+There are no limits on how long or how much historical data is kept, its user managed.
 This script is based on capabilities of ***rsync***.

 ### Usage
 ~~~